algoverzum/problemset/topics/set/space-trading/statement/statement.hu.md

     4 6 12

 ### A példa magyarázata
-A 4, 6 és a 12 azok a kódok, amelyek mind az első, mind a második számsorozatban szerepel.
+A 4, 6 és a 12 azok a kódok, amelyek mind az első, mind a második számsorozatban szerepelnek.